christianahsasona/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-13. script that prints a number with two decimal places, followed by a new line.
+7.script that creates a new global variable.